Degas: More than Just a Genius of Movement

-The exhibit even went so far as including a clip (Serpentine Dance) from the Lumiere brothers and displaying items such as plate cameras which were a novelty during that time.
-Ann Dumas, curator of the Royal Academy of Art said these films were frequently shown in Montmartre and Degas would have certainly known about them.
+The exhibit even went so far as to include a clip (Serpentine Dance) from the Lumiere brothers and display items such as plate cameras which were a novelty during that time.
+Ann Dumas, curator of the Royal Academy of Art said these films were frequently shown in Montmarte and Degas would have certainly known about them.

-The fantastic array of sketches included in the show also demonstrated his dedication of studying movement.
-With photography as his new ally, he pushed boundaries in his art and translated himself in a variety of medium – oil painting, pastels and sculpture.
+The fantastic array of sketches included in the show also demonstrated his dedication to studying movement.
+With photography as his new ally, he pushed boundaries in his art and translated himself into a variety of mediums – oil painting, pastels and sculpture.

 The only sculpture he exhibited during his lifetime, the Little Dancer was a central piece of the show.
-The way people inspected the Little Dancer in the exhibit, I forgot how much this sculpture had been criticised and called ugly and a monkey.
-There were a whole lot more of figurative sculptures in the room, and I wonder if the criticism on Little Dancer led him to practice sculpture privately.
-The exhibit ends with a short clip of Degas captured in film, walking in Paris with a lady.
+The way people inspected the Little Dancer in the exhibit, I forgot how much this sculpture had been criticized and called ugly and a monkey.
+There were a whole lot more figurative sculptures in the room, and I wonder if the criticism of Little Dancer led him to practice sculpture privately.
+The exhibit ends with a short clip of Degas captured in the film, walking in Paris with a lady.

 - Degas and the Ballet Picturing Movement by Alastair Sooke for the Telegraph